digshake/CSJavaWUSTL/_sources/Module6-Recursion/topic-11-1-recursion.rst

 - Parameter values capture the progress of a recursive process, much like loop control variable values capture the progress of a loop.

 - Any recursive solution can be replicated through the use of an iterative approach.

-- Writing recursive program code is outside the scope of the course and AP Exam.

 - Recursion can be used to traverse String, array, and ArrayList objects.